DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Getting Help
 ---

 R is not consistent with help files across different operating systems.
 The R html help system can be started by issuing the command

 ```r
 help.start()
 ```

-The help files for installed packages can also be found there.  _Notice the parentheses_ in all the commands above; they are necessary to run scripts.
+The help files for installed packages can also be found there.  _Notice the parentheses_ in the commands above; they are necessary to run scripts.
 If you simply type
 ```r
 help.start
 ```